 PLA is used in products such as cups, plastic bags, cutlery, medical implants, and more.

-ABS vs PLA industry usage verdict: draw.
+ABS vs PLA applications verdict: depends on your priorities.

 PLA vs ABS: Environmental Friendliness

-ABS vs PLA environmental verdict: PLA wins.
+ABS vs PLA environmental verdict: PLA is far more environmentally friendly.

 Therefore, the filament you choose is basically down to which you value more for your printing needs.